learn-co-curriculum/bash-tutorial/README.md

 ```bash
 $ ps -aux
 ```
-You should have gotten an error.
-This a peculiar thing about a certain few commands.
-It's not really necessary to understand at this point, just be aware of it so that it doesn't trip you up.
+If you're on OS X, you should have gotten an error — something like `ps: No user named 'x'`.
+Just keep in mind which commands take options *with* a flag (`-`) and which take options *without* a flag.

 ## Manual